srl-labs/learn-srlinux/docs/blog/posts/2024/srl-vlans2.md

   - vlan
 authors:
   - michelredondo
 ---

-# VLANs on SR Linux (Part 2)
+# VLANs on SR Linux and Arista/Cisco

-In the previous [VLANs on SR Linux][vlansonsrlinux] article we deep dived into the world of VLANs on SR Linux.
-In that article we showed that VLAN handling in SR Linux is nothing like Cisco/Arista.
+In the recent [VLANs on SR Linux][vlansonsrlinux] blog post we dived deep into the world of VLANs on SR Linux where we saw that VLAN handling in SR Linux is not quite like what we used to see on Cisco/Arista systems.

-For this second part we thought it would be interesting to mix SR Linux devices with those commonly known in the industry switch vendors like Arista/Cisco.
-By mixing both vendors in different lab scenarios we will consolidate our knowledge on this fascinating topic of **VLANs!!** 😉
+As a sequel to the original post we decided to mix SR Linux with another popular Network OS - Arista EOS.
+By mixing different vendor implementations we wanted to provide clear guidance on how to interop between distinct VLAN implementations and help new SR Linux to map existing VLAN concepts to the SR Linux model.

 ![distracted-vlan](https://github.com/srl-labs/srlinux-eos-vlan-handling-lab/raw/a2191822458dfab9e335c50298c72d28e8564895/distracted-vlan.png){: .img-shadow .img-center style="width:70%"}

 <!-- more -->

-## Main differences between SR Linux and Cisco/Arista.
+## Main differences

-Before we start, you can review the core concepts of SR Linux VLAN haddling here:
+Before we start, you can review the core concepts of SR Linux VLAN handling:

 /// details | Core concepts
     type: tip

-VLAN handling on SR Linux  is based on the following core concepts:

-1. VLAN IDs (aka dot1q tags) are locally significant within the scope of a subinterface.
-2. VLAN IDs are configured on a subinterface level and define the action to be taken on the incoming/outgoing traffic - `pop`/`push` and `accept`/`drop`.
-3. The actual switching is powered by the network instances of type `mac-vrf` and one SR Linux instance can have multiple network instances of this type.

-For visuals, here is a diagram that shows how VLANs are configured on SR Linux:

-<div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph='{"page":6,"zoom":0.80,"highlight":"#0000ff","nav":false,"check-visible-state":true,"resize":true,"url":"https://raw.githubusercontent.com/srl-labs/srlinux-vlan-handling-lab/diagrams/vlan.drawio"}'></div>
+--8<-- "docs/blog/posts/2024/srl-vlans.md:concepts"
 ///

 And you can also check the following table that summarizes the SR Linux operation for the different configuration modes: